Source Water Protection

 - A detailed budget to include an estimated start date for the work to be performed.

-Reporting or other administrative costs related to using a source water protection competitive grant are not eligible.
+Indirect or administrative costs related to using a source water protection competitive grant are not eligible.

 Ms. Cristina Covalschi